Zcash Github Workflow¶

 are requested to rebase your PR, in order to gracefully merge into

-git checkout branch_name git fetch upstream git rebase upstream/master git push -f
+git checkout branch_name git pull --rebase upstream main git push -f

 Zcash Developer Workflow¶